jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/take-care-of-your-brackets.md

   display: true
   blocks:
   - number: 1
-    description: "<p class=\"dv-div-text text-left dv-numb-txt\">The first 3 or 4
+    description: '<p class="dv-div-text text-left dv-numb-txt">The first 3 or 4 days
-      days after the installation of the brackets are somewhat uncomfortable because it is normal to experience some sensation of \"burning or itching\" in the gums and some pain or discomfort at the time of biting and chewing.
+      after the installation of the brackets are somewhat uncomfortable because it is normal to experience some sensation of "burning or itching" in the gums and some pain or discomfort at the time of biting and chewing.
 Also, it is possible that ulcers, aphthas or sores appear inside the mouth <em>(remember that the appliances are a foreign body for your organism)</em>, mainly on the tongue, lips and cheeks.
-If necessary, you can take an analgesic such as acetaminophen or paracetamol and use the orthodontic wax that we have provided, placing a small piece of it on the bracket that is bothering you.</p> \n"
+If necessary, you can take an analgesic such as acetaminophen or paracetamol and use the Orthodontic wax that we have provided, placing a small piece of it on the bracket that is bothering you.</p> '
     img:
       display: true
       images: